128technology/docs/docs/config_idp.md

 3. Enter a Profile Name and click Save.
 The IDP Profiles configuration screen opens.
 ![Configure the IDP Profile](/img/idp-profiles.png)

-4. In the Base Policy, select an existing policy to customize.
+4. In the Base Policy, select an existing policy to modify.
-5. To add custom rules, select ADD in the Rules field.
+5. To add exceptions to the rules, select ADD in the Rules field.
 6. Name the New item and click Save.
 This opens the settings for the new rule.
 7. Identify the following items that will be compared for a match:

 :::note
-To populate the Rules fields shown below, use the information available on the Security Events screen or from the [`show idp-events`](concepts_ssr_idp.md#security-events-dashboard) command.
+To populate and modify the Rules fields shown below, use the information available on the Security Events screen or from the [`show idp-events`](concepts_ssr_idp.md#security-events-dashboard) command.
 :::
 - Client IP Address prefix
 - Destination IP Address